zpalmtree/turtlecoin-pool-bot/README.md

 * Next you need to get the Channel ID you want the bot to run in.
 * In Discord, follow these steps-

-   1. Click on `User Settings`(small gear icon to right of name in the bottonm left)
+   1. Click on `User Settings`(small gear icon to right of name in the bottom left)

    2. Click on `Appearance`